TufvaLinde/tufvalinde.github.io/_posts/2025-10-13-come-and-carve.md

 Then I rescued a (very rough-looking) wooden man while visiting Konstfack, in a container where students had dumped unfinished pieces from this year's semester.
 Continued carving on it for about a month.
 The arms were looking wayyy off.
 Leaning into the alienness of it, I let the arms stay long enough to reach the floor.
 It looked intentionally weird. **Finished.**

 Inspired by my long-limbed creature, I wanted to make another sculpture.
 This time with two of the creatures hugging so that their long arms wrap multiple times around each other.
-I started it from a piece of a fallen aspen my friend and I found on the way to the beach courts.
-The tree was still cool and damp from the storm.
-Just as we were feeling the wood, the city workers arrived with chainsaws to clear the area.
-We asked if we could keep a piece.
-"HELL YES", they replied, and sawed each of us a chunk.
-The timing felt like a gift.
 I’m still finishing the sanding of this piece.[^3]

 Over the past half year I have thus finished two and a half sculptures and one butter knife.
 It's not much, *but it's also not little*.
 And I don't know the types of wood I use.
 And I cut myself too often.
 And when I showed up to my second carving night at the studio this September, long-limbed-hugging-sculpture in hand, I was complimented for it by almost everyone there.